-Hyperpigmentation due to its external occurrence in the body has been known to cause emotional and social stress in its victims.
+Due to its external occurrence in the body, Hyperpigmentation has been known to cause emotional and social stress in its victims.
 It also reduces the attractiveness of the skin and might cause discomfort in its host.

 How can I prevent pigmentation?

-Like mentioned above, a healthy lifestyle plays a significant role in preventing Hyperpigmentation.
+As mentioned above, a healthy lifestyle plays a significant role in preventing Hyperpigmentation.
 Healthy food should be taken at all times.
 Unhealthy habits like smoking should be avoided.
-Furthermore, natural skin care products should be used; the skin should be protected from direct sunlight in other words too much skin exposure should be avoided.
+Furthermore, natural skincare products should be used; the skin should be protected from direct sunlight.
+In other words, too much skin exposure should be avoided.

 What are the frequent types of pigmentation?

-To treat Hyperpigmentation, it is necessary to recognize the kind of pigmentation it is.
+To treat Hyperpigmentation, it is necessary to recognize its kind of pigmentation.

-- Freckles: this is common amongst light skin people, and it is caused by constant exposure to direct sunlight so it usually appears in summer and fades during winter.
-Freckles are dark spots in the skins that occur as a result of a long period of exposure to the sun.
+- Freckles are common amongst light-skinned people and are caused by constant exposure to direct sunlight, so they usually appear in summer and fade during winter.
+Freckles are dark skin spots that occur due to a long period of exposure to the sun.

-- Melasma: these are large brown patches with irregular borders that occur as a result of excess melanin deep within the dermis.
-Hence it is a type of pigmentation that occurs in this region.
-It is usually common in women and most probably caused by an increase in hormones.
+- Melasma: Tlarge brown patches with irregular borders resulting from excess melanin deep within the dermis.
+Hence, it is a type of pigmentation that occurs in this region.
+It is usually common in women and is probably caused by increased hormones.
 The exact cause of Melasma is unknown.

-- Solar Lentigines: unlike Melasma pigmentation, these have regular borders and can occur in any part of the body.
+- Solar Lentigines: Unlike melasma pigmentation, these have regular borders and can occur in any body part.
 It is usually referred to as liver spots or sunspots.
-As the name implies, it is caused by exposure to the UV rays from the sun or other sources.
-These types are extremely dangerous because of their tendency to metamorphose into skin cancer and melanoma.
-Once Solar Lentigines is identified it is important to go for regular checks with qualified dermatologists.
+As the name implies, it is caused by exposure to UV rays from the sun or other sources.
+These types are extremely dangerous because they manifest into skin cancer and melanoma.
+Once Solar Lentigines are identified, it is important to check regularly with qualified dermatologists.

-- Post-Inflammatory Hyperpigmentation (PIH): This is always caused by burns, injury, acne, friction, chemical peels and skin abrasion.
-This type of Hyperpigmentation fades away with time although it can come up again with time.
+- Post-Inflammatory Hyperpigmentation (PIH): This is always caused by burns, injury, acne, friction, chemical peels, and skin abrasion.
+This Hyperpigmentation fades away with time, although it can come up again with time.

 What are the classifications of pigmentation?

-The different classification of pigmentation includes Generalized, Localized, Hyperpigmentation, Hypopigmentation, Depigmentation, Congenital, and Acquired.
+The different pigmentation classifications include Generalized, Localized, Hyperpigmentation, Hypopigmentation, Depigmentation, Congenital, and Acquired.

-- Generalized Hyperpigmentation: this kind of pigmentation is common in Addison’s disease patients and Hemochromatosis; when Addison disease is more prominent in scars, within the mouth, and in skin folds and when Hemochromatosis is more prominent in genitals, skin folds, and sun-exposed skins.
+- Generalized Hyperpigmentation: This kind of pigmentation is common in Addison’s disease patients and Hemochromatosis; when Addison’s disease is more prominent in scars, within the mouth, and in skin folds, and when Hemochromatosis is more prominent in genitals, skin folds, and sun-exposed skins.
 It also occurs in afamelanotide patients.

-- Localized pigmentation: this kind is not caused only by abnormal melanin, it also occurs as a result of deficiencies in hemosiderin or externally-derived pigment.
-It is easily recognized with thickened skin, pigmented purpura, skin cancers and post-inflammatory pigmentation.
+- Localized pigmentation: This kind is not caused only by abnormal melanin; it also occurs due to deficiencies in hemosiderin or externally derived pigment.
+It is easily recognized with thickened skin, pigmented purpura, skin cancers, and post-inflammatory pigmentation.

-- Congenital Hyperpigmentation: this occurs when melanin-producing melanocytes are located in the dermis.
-It is transmitted by the gene; from the parent to the offspring.
+- Congenital Hyperpigmentation: This occurs when melanin-producing melanocytes are located in the dermis.
+The gene transmits it from the parent to the offspring.

 How is Hyperpigmentation treated?

-There are various methods for treating pigmentation defect, but only two will be discussed in this article namely Fraxel dual laser and lutronic spectra method.
-Other methods include Alexandrite 755nm, Harmony XL Pro laser treatment.
+There are various methods for treating pigmentation defects, but only two will be discussed in this article: The Fraxel dual laser and the lutronic spectra method.
+Other methods include Alexandrite 755nm and Harmony XL Pro laser treatment.

-This method makes use of a Lutronic Spectra which is a mild laser that uses nanosecond laser pulses to reduce skin pigmentation.
+This method uses a Lutronic Spectra, a mild laser that uses nanosecond laser pulses to reduce skin pigmentation.
 It targets 5acne scarring, irregular pigments, and other irregularities.

-The laser pulse is used to penetrate the skin tissue where it heats up the melanin within the cells.
-As the body heals itself the heated up melanin are ejected from the body.
-The laser pulse used in this method is mild on the skin hence it is commonly used for Melasma.
+The laser pulse penetrates the skin tissue, where it heats the melanin within the cells.
+As the body heals itself, the heated-up melanin is ejected.
+The laser pulse used in this method is mild on the skin; hence, it is commonly used for Melasma.

 Is there a particular wavelength used for the laser?

-25 minutes is needed to apply the carbon and 20 minutes is needed for the LS procedure.
-No Anaesthetics is required.
+Twenty-five minutes is needed to apply the carbon, and 20 minutes is needed for the LS procedure.
+No Anaesthetics are required.
 The duration also depends on the area being treated.

 The price depends on the largeness of the area that will be treated and its deepness.
-However, the cost of the treatment ranges from $200 to 425 dollars.
+However, the treatment costs range from $200 to 425 dollars.

-Commonly used for improving skin texture this method is the safest because it leaves the skin intact.
-In fact, it improves the appearance of the skin after the operation because it stimulates collagen production (collagen improves healing of cells and its rejuvenation).
+Commonly used for improving skin texture, this method is the safest because it leaves the skin intact.
+It improves the appearance of the skin after the operation because it stimulates collagen production (collagen improves the healing of cells and their rejuvenation).
 This method is extremely effective and fast because it targets 40% of the skin at the same time.
-Furthermore, it’s healing only takes four days.
+Furthermore, its healing only takes four days.

 What frequency does the Fraxel Dual Laser method operate in?